droidgee/win11-all-icons-on-taskbar/README.md

 ## How does it work?
 The installer moves the minified script to your user folder, hides it, and creates a special PowerShell shortcut in the startup folder that runs the script in the background.
-Every 60 seconds, PowerShell enables ALL programs in the <a href="ms-settings:taskbar">taskbar settings</a>.
+Every 60 seconds, PowerShell enables ALL programs in the taskbar settings.
 So, if you install a new program, its icon will appear in the taskbar within 60 seconds.
 That is why the *Hidden icon menu* should always be enabled.

 ![Settings > Personalization > Taskbar > Other system tray icons > Hidden icon menu > Enable](images/icon-menu.png)